fkooman/php-remote-storage-deployment/README.md

     $ cd php-remote-storage-deployment-master
     $ vagrant up

 By default `vagrant up` will use the virtualbox provider.

-This Fedora 23 image also support libvirt:
+## Vagrant On Fedora

+If you are using Fedora >= 22 on your development system it is also very easy to use Vagrant to run the software.
+The default will be the `libvirt` provider.

+    $ sudo dnf -y install vagrant vagrant-libvirt
+    $ sudo systemctl enable libvirtd
+    $ sudo systemctl start libvirtd

+Now you can initialize the Vagrant box:

-    $ vagrant up --provider libvirt
+    $ vagrant up